staeter/work-in-progress/dialogue.md

 - like people who code the torrent client and protocol we are not responsible for the files shared and hosted by the users
 - though we will do what we can for content creators to get due recognition and pay for their work
 - and we will champion small creators enabling them to live from their work instead of concentrating it in the hands of a few larger ones that either turn into corporations or are already produced by one

+### Our specific notion of interoperability

+interoperable but in very specific ways / transparent also means interoperable / evergreen design architecture / possible breaking changes / useful for attractive / but might break secure, safe and/or private / keep control within Dialogue / might be needed for governance

 ## Legacy text